toddbranch/ECE383/labs/lab4/index.md

 You should use the openPICIDE software to write and simulate your assembly code, as shown in class.
 Make sure you have the following settings:

+- Settings => Processor
+  - Processor: Xilinx PicoBlaze Family
+  - Processor
-- Spartan 6 FPGA
+    - Derivate: PicoBlaze 6
+    - Scratchpad size: 64
+    - Memory bank count: 1
-- Memory Bank Size of 1024 instructions
+    - Memory bank size: 1024 instructions
+    - Shared memory location: Low address range
+    - Interrupt vector: 1023
+  - Compiler
+    - Entity name: custom_rom (or whatever you want to call it)
-- Select the VHDL PicoBlaze ROM template from the course website as your "VHDL Template."
+    - VHDL template file: ROM_form.vhd (from the PicoBlaze files zip)

 ## PicoBlaze Implementation